Best Starting Attribute Points in Cyberpunk 2077 – All Attributes Explained

 In Cyberpunk 2077 2.0, earning Attribute Points is as simple as leveling up.
 Every time you level up, you’ll receive an Attribute Point and a Perk Point that you can use however you’d like.
 The max character level in Cyberpunk 2077 2.0 is level 60, and attributes have an individual level cap of 20.

-This means, including the Attribute Points given to you at the start of the game, you’ll have a maximum 81 Attribute Points to spread out after reaching the level cap, giving you the opportunity to max out up to three of your five attributes (we know the math on that doesn’t add up, but you won’t have just a single attribute with only one point in it, ensuring your attribute spread is more diversified).
+This means, including the Attribute Points given to you at the start of the game, you’ll have a maximum 81 Attribute Points to spread out after reaching the level cap, allowing you to max out up to three of your five attributes (we know the math on that doesn’t add up, but you won’t have just a single attribute with only one point in it, ensuring your attribute spread is more diversified).

 Throughout the game, you’ll rack up a much larger amount of Perk Points, which are earned not only through character leveling, but also from skill leveling.